nais/doc/docs/security/auth/idporten/README.md

 # ID-porten

-!!! warning "Status: Opt-In Open Beta"
+!!! warning "Availability"
     This feature is only available in [team namespaces](../../../clusters/team-namespaces.md)

-!!! warning "Forthcoming changes"
+!!! warning "Forthcoming changes in 2022-2023"
     ID-porten is currently undergoing some [changes](https://docs.digdir.no/oidc_protocol_nye_idporten.html).
-These changes will roll out in the coming months.
+These changes will roll out in 2022-2023.

+    TL;DR:

+    1. new URL and issuer
-    TL;DR: new URL and issuer, [PKCE](https://oauth.net/2/pkce/) is required for Authorization Code Flow and the contents of the `sub` claim will likely change.
+    2. [PKCE](https://oauth.net/2/pkce/), state and nonce is required for Authorization Code Flow
+    3. the contents of the `sub` claim will likely change

+    You will likely only need to worry about 2. if you're implementing a client on your own and 3. if you're using the `sub` claim.

 ## Abstract